davidAlgis/A-Framework-for-Real-Time-Ocean/review/Review abbreviate.md

 What about the moment of inertia of water body surrounding the object?
 Without those explained, this part of the abstract looks like a bit of overstatement:

-- [ ] One note: deciseconds?
-Please, use seconds or milliseconds.
+- [x] One note: deciseconds?
+Please, use seconds or milliseconds. ✅ 2025-01-17 🔼 We used seconds, which are more standard.

 - [ ] The paper lists a ton of references that are not touched in the paper in the sense that the paper does not derive anything from those.
 For instance,